josephdavidgiordano/peekaboo/README.md

 A simple computer vision program that allows you to play "Peekaboo" with your webcam.
+You can play by either covering your eyes with your hands or popping in and out of the frame.
+Press 'q' to quit the program.